 You can reduce the Earth’s “bad vibes” in your home.
 There are several tools and solutions that can help with geopathic stress as well as EMF radiation.
 One way is to rearrange your living space, especially your bedroom.
 If you are experiencing sleep difficulties, try taking your bed and buckwheat pillow and moving it to a different side of the room.
 Use Feng Shui guidance for a better layout.

 Another popular solution is to place metal rods where you suspect a geopathic disturbance.
 This will neutralize or block the distorted energy.
 This has been dubbed as “Earth’s Acupuncture” and uses rods made of steel, brass, or copper.
 Sometimes people will also use strategically places crystals, flowers, and leaves to neutralize the energy.
+Check out our article about gemstones and crystals for better sleep to learn more about which crystals can improve your sleep quality the most.

 Some believe that oak trees have developed a resistance to geopathic stress, and therefore, its bark can act as a barrier.
 You can try placing a cork mat under your bed to help with the energy disturbance.